ianbbqzy/DSSB-Dressing/README.md

 ###### Resources
 - [Google Cloud Tutorial](http://cs231n.github.io/gce-tutorial/)

 To set up an account follow the google cloud tutorial.
-If you want to skip that for now, follow the steps below.
-(Please refer to )
+If you want to skip that for now, directly follow the steps below.
+Please only refer to the tutorial after you set up an account.
+Instead, follow the steps below.
+(AKA ignore everything after "Connect to Your Virtual Instance and Download the Assignment" on the website)

 First, download the Google Cloud SDK that is appropriate for your platform from [here](https://cloud.google.com/sdk/docs/) and follow their installation instructions.
 Make sure you have run all the steps including step 4 and 5